 Woodrow Wilson, the Sinking of the Lusitania and Food Blockades During World War I

-On May 7, 1915, a German submarine torpedoed the British passenger liner RMS Lusitania en route from New York City to Liverpool.
-Attacked without warning off the coast of Ireland, the ship sank in fifteen minutes, killing 1,198 civilians, including 128 Americans.
+On May 7, 1915, a German submarine torpedoed the British ocean liner RMS Lusitania en route from New York to England.
+Attacked without warning off the coast of Ireland, the ship sank in fifteen minutes, killing nearly 2,000 civilians, including 128 Americans.

 Woodrow Wilson immediately denounced the sinking of the Lusitania in harsh, threatening terms, demanding that Germany pledge to never launch another attack on citizens of neutral countries, even when traveling on French or British ships.
 Germany acknowledged Wilson's demand, but only temporarily.
 In March, 1916, a German U-boat torpedoed the French passenger liner Sussex, causing a heavy loss of life and injuring several Americans.

-Two months later, in what's known as the Sussex pledge, Germany announced that they would no longer sink Allied merchant ships without warning but made it clear that it would resume submarine attacks if the Allies refused to respect international law which meant that the Allies had to lift their blockades of food and other raw materials bound for the Central Powers.
+Two months later, in what's known as the Sussex pledge, Germany announced that they would no longer sink Allied merchant ships without warning but made it clear that it would resume submarine attacks if the Allies refused to respect International Law which meant that the Allies had to lift their blockades of food and other materials bound for the Central Powers.

 Despite further provocations, President Wilson still hoped for a negotiated settlement until February 1, 1917, when Germany resumed submarine warfare against merchant ships, including those of the United States and other neutral countries.
 In response, Wilson broke off diplomatic relations with Germany.

 Then, on Feb.
-25, the British intercepted and decoded a telegram from Germany's foreign secretary Arthur Zimmermann to the German ambassador in Mexico.
-The so-called "Zimmermann telegram" proposed that in the event of war with the United States, Germany and Mexico would form an alliance.
+25, the British intercepted and decoded a telegram from Germany's Foreign Secretary Arthur Zimmermann to the German Ambassador in Mexico.
+The "Zimmermann Telegram" proposed that in the event of war with the United States, Germany and Mexico would form an alliance.
 In return, Germany promised to regain for Mexico its "lost provinces" of Texas, Arizona, and New Mexico.

 This is a partial excerpt of what he said: